How to Drive Employee Engagement with Data

 How easy is it to go to an employee today and to tell them that you know exactly what we need as an organization and this is how you fit in our future plans?

 This is a great encouragement to employees and, in my opinion, one of the greatest areas of engagement that we can use to drive a future relationship with the people that are going to make our business successful.
-Using data to develop information in order to make decisions around career path thing is critical.
-We still need the ability for people to operate under emotions and desires and so career path thing should never be 100% data-driven.
+Using data to develop information in order to make decisions around career path things is critical.
+We still need the ability for people to operate under emotions and desires and so career path things should never be 100% data-driven.
 Yet like you, I want to give our employees as much information as possible in order to help them make their own decisions about a future career path.

 If we’re going to be driving interaction and engagement through development and a career path, then the next step logically is promotion.
 We want to use data in order to drive succession planning and promotion throughout the entire organization.
 The career path data should already set you up with this engagement and should allow you the opportunity to continue that process by showing employees in the organization that there truly is a path for their future at your business.
 The wonderful thing about promotion is the data that we capture in this process feeds directly back into our internal talent acquisition process.
 And now the cycle starts all over again because as we promote people, we are truly recruiting them into different roles.
 The Employee Engagement Life Cycle starts again from the beginning.